open-austin/Civic_Project/Schema.md

 List of keywords or phrases that describes the subject matter of the project.

+At this time, a vocabulary for categories has not been identified.

 ### contacts

 List of people who may be contacted for additional information about the project.
-Given as a name with an optional email address in <angle bracketes>.
+Given as a name with an optional email address in &lt;angle bracketes&gt;.

 ## Prospective Data Elements